 Name Paul Johnson

 E-Mail Address paul.johnson@commerce.wa.gov

-Phone Number (360) 725-3048
+Phone Number 360-725-3048

 Any other communication will be considered unofficial and non-binding on COMMERCE.
 Consultants are to rely on written statements issued by the RFP Coordinator.
-Communication directed to parties other than the RFP Coordinator is prohibited and may result in disqualification of the Consultant.
+Communication directed to parties other than the RFP Coordinator may result in disqualification of the Consultant.

-2.2 ESTIMATED SCHEDULE OF PROCUREMENT ACTIVITIES
+2.2.
+ESTIMATED SCHEDULE OF PROCUREMENT ACTIVITIES